Caitlin Magel, Ph.D.

 Oregon State University

 University of North Carolina at Chapel Hill

-Caitlin Magel is a postdoctoral researcher at the Puget Sound Institute where she focuses on modeling the linkages between watershed land use and ecological endpoints in the Puget Sound in order to support management decisions.
+Caitlin Magel is a research scientist at the Puget Sound Institute where she focuses on modeling the linkages between watershed land use, ecological endpoints, and human wellbeing outcomes in the Puget Sound to support management decisions.
 Other areas of interest include the ecology and ecosystems services of important estuarine habitats, including seagrass beds and salt marshes, with a focus on nutrient and carbon cycling.
-Caitlin is a PhD candidate in the Department of Integrative Biology at Oregon State University and holds a M.S. in Marine Science from the University of North Carolina – Chapel Hill.
-She completed her B.A. in Biology and Environmental Science at Lawrence University in Appleton, Wisconsin.
+Caitlin completed her Ph.D. in the Department of Integrative Biology at Oregon State University in 2020.
+She also holds a M.S. in Marine Science from the University of North Carolina – Chapel Hill and a B.A. in Biology and Environmental Science at Lawrence University in Appleton, Wisconsin.